-7.10 Admissions Policy for Homeless, Migrant, Immigrant, Foster and English Language Learners

-Pursuant to the requirements of the Elementary and Secondary Education Act as amended by the 2001 No Child Left Behind Act, Plyers vs. Doe, 457 U.S. 202, (1982) Title VI of the Civil Rights Act of 1964, and the McKinney-Vento Homeless Education Act of 2001, all Homeless, Migrant, Immigrant, Foster and English Language Learners must have equal access to the same free appropriate public education, including public preschool education, provided to other children and youth.
-This shall be the policy of the Clarke County School System.
-Such children will be provided the opportunity to meet the same challenging state content and state student performance standards to which all students are held without being stigmatized or isolated.
+7.10 Admission Policy for Homeless, Migrant, Immigrant, and English Learner Students and Children in Foster Care a.
+Admission Policy for Homeless, Migratory, Immigrant, and Limited English Proficient Students - All homeless, migrant, and immigrant students, children in foster care, and English language learners will have equal access to the same free appropriate public education, including public preschool education, provided to other children and youth and will be provided the opportunity to meet the same challenging state content and state student performance standards to which all students are held without being stigmatized or isolated.

-The enrollment of Homeless, Migrant, Immigrant, and English Language Learners children and youth shall not be denied or delayed due to any of the following barriers:
+The enrollment of homeless, migrant, and immigrant students, children in foster care, and limited English proficient children and youth shall not be denied or delayed due to any barriers that are specifically prohibited by applicable law, which may include the following: